BoykaFramework/boyka-framework/website/docs/framework-docs/guides/api/execute-request.md

 Following are the methods exposed in `ApiResponse` class to verify the response body and status code:

 - `verifyBooleanField`: Verifies the boolean field in response body.
+- `verifyHeader`: Verifies the header in response.
 - `verifyIntField`: Verifies the integer field in response body.
+- `verifySchema`: Verifies the response body against the given schema.
 - `verifyStatusCode`: Verifies the status code of response.
 - `verifyStatusMessage`: Verifies the status message of response.
 - `verifyTextField`: Verifies the text field in response body.
-- `verifySchema`: Verifies the json schema of resonse body.

 ### Methods to get response data